The Beer Mapper helps people choose the right suds.

 Users can look for a particular beer variety they like, and then see what other beers are similar.
 Or, they can go through a series of questions to discover where on the map their tastes lie.
 “We ask them either/or questions,” Jamieson says.
 “Do you prefer A or B?
 Do you prefer [Leinenkugel’s] Summer Shandy or Tommy’s Porter?”

 The Beer Mapper has incorporated the feature dimensions of each beer, and so after a few questions are answered, it can plot a user’s favorites on the beer continent.

-Jamieson worked with an app developer named Kevin Clark to prepare the Beer Mapper for commercial use, and it became available for download onto mobile devices through Apple’s App Store this summer.
+Jamieson is working with an app developer named Kevin Clark to prepare the Beer Mapper for commercial use.